 Subject to the rules established by Voya, you may roll over all or a portion of an "eligible rollover distribution" from another retirement plan to your TSP Account at Voya.
-In most cases, Voya will accept an eligible rollover distribution from an individual retirement account or annuity (IRA) described in Section 408(a) or 408(b) of the Internal Revenue Code, a qualified plan described in Section 401(a) or 403(a) of the Internal Revenue Code, a tax-deferred annuity contract described in Section 403(b) of the Internal Revenue Code, or an eligible plan described in Section 457(b) of the Internal Revenue Code which is maintained by a state, political subdivision of a state, or any agency or instrumentality of a state or political subdivision of a state.
+In most cases, Voya will accept an eligible rollover distribution from an individual retirement account or annuity (IRA) described in Section 408(a) or 408(b) of the Internal Revenue Code, a qualified plan described in Section 401(a) or 403(a) of the Internal Revenue Code, a tax-deferred annuity contract described in Section 403(b) of the Internal Revenue Code, or an eligible plan described in Section 403(b) of the Internal Revenue Code, or an eligible plan described in Section 403(b) of the Internal Revenue Code, or an eligible plan described in Section 403(b) of the Internal Revenue Code, a state, political subdivision of a state, or any agency or instrumentality of a state or political subdivision of a state.
 An eligible rollover distribution, in general, is any cash distribution other than a hardship withdrawal, an annuity payment, a required minimum distribution payment, or a payment that is part of a fixed periodic payment over ten or more years.